aastha2403/CryptoCurrency/README.md

 # Twitter-Sentiment-Analysis

-In this kernel, I will briefly explain the structure of dataset.
+Here I will briefly explain the structure of dataset.
 I will generate and analyze the features.
 Then, I will visualize the dataset using Matplotlib, Seaborn and Plotly to gain as much insight as I can.